 Productivity Comes First

 It’s a major job to cross-fit multiple types of software, like CRM, chat, and others unless your center is cloud-based.
 Try merging lots of different software packages with your non-cloud phone arrangement and you’ll be frustrated to no end.
 You want all agents to work as a cohesive team, and that means having communication tools that can be simple and quickly connected to each other.
-Clouds are perfect for this kind of single dashboard, totally connected work force.
+Clouds are perfect for this kind of single dashboard, a totally connected workforce.
 Your sales and management teams can share screens, listen in on each other’s conversations for training purposes, and bring new team members onboard seamlessly and without any downtime.

 The Flexible Option

 Savvy managers are always concerned about the overall flexibility of their operations.
 There’s no question about how easy it is to arrange, expand, contract, and otherwise move that is cloud-centered.
 Say you need to add 10 or 20 new staff members, lay employees off, or let a few managers work from home.
 If all your functionality is on-site, those tasks will be huge inconveniences and cost you plenty of money.
 Conversely, if yours is not an in-house operation, then expansion, contraction, and relocating physical office space is simple, inexpensive, and virtually seamless.
-So, if your management team values the flexibility that comes with a fully versatile call-center, the cloud is the place to be.
+So, if your management team values the flexibility that comes with a fully versatile call center, the cloud is the place to be.

 How Integration Works

-Want to integrate all your calling functions with things like script-generation, consumer survey templates that offer instant feedback, CRM apps, help-desk functions, and other valuable tools?
-Of course you do.
+Want to integrate all your calling functions with things like script generation, consumer survey templates that offer instant feedback, CRM apps, help-desk functions, and other valuable tools?
+Of course, you do.
 But if your entire setup is on-site, you won’t be able to do any of those unless you have some experienced IT staff ready to tackle the chores.
 And, don’t forget, while they’re working on various integration tasks, they will not be available to do anything else.
 With integration, an onsite team is a lose-lose proposition.
 Not only are even routine jobs difficult, but you’re forced to pull talented employees from their main job.

 The Reliability Debate

 Reliability, or call quality, is a question that lurks in every manager’s mind.
 No one likes wobbly voices, inaccurate sound transmission, or network breakdowns.
 There are pros and cons for each approach when it comes to reliability.
 Still, for companies that use 100 percent on-site solutions, the problems and risks are greater.
-They include equipment that is routinely phased-out by service providers, hardware breakdown, and entire lines of hardware that can be phased out by a telephone company without much warning.
+They include equipment that is routinely phased out by service providers, hardware breakdown, and entire lines of hardware that can be phased out by a telephone company without much warning.
 What’s the alternative?
 Clouds are susceptible to internet connection failure at relatively infrequent intervals, as well as sound quality issues.
 But on the whole, your entity faces a much higher probability of downtime when everything is based in-house.

 Computers, licenses, office space, complex hardware, various kinds of equipment, and regular upgrades are part of the in-house expense budget for a typical call center, and as those pieces of pricey equipment age, it’s necessary to replace them every few years.
 That usually happens when you discover that you need more office space to handle all the infrastructure, staff, IT folks, and computer servers.
-Cloud-based call centers are an entirely different arrangement, not just in terms of functionality but initial and ongoing expenses.
-In addition to questions surrounding startup, you’ll need the right amount of bandwidth, the correctly configuration for whatever routers you have, and a powerful, reliable connection to the internet.
+Cloud-based call center are an entirely different arrangement, not just in terms of functionality but initial and ongoing expenses.
+In addition to questions surrounding startup, you’ll need the right amount of bandwidth, the correct configuration for whatever routers you have, and a powerful, reliable connection to the internet.
 But when it comes to the simple question of “which method costs more?”, the onsite approach will usually be the simple option due to the complexity of the operation.

 Getting Set Up

 The setup time dilemma is a no-brainer.
 That’s because if you choose a cloud-based system, you’re looking at maybe one or two days to get up and fully operational.
 Installing an app and connecting to the cloud is not entirely difficult.
 On the other hand, for entrepreneurs who lean toward in-house call centers, there are at least four things to attend to: hardware, software compatibility, licensing, and solving the infrastructure problem.
-Hands-down, the cloud wins when it comes to saving time at startup.
+Hands down, the cloud wins when it comes to saving time at startup.

 About the author: Justin Weinger is an avid personal finance enthusiast, blogger, and chaser of passive income streams with over 15 years of corporate experience in various industries.